Endless Love (2000 TV series): Running similarities

-Many elements of the 'formula' of Korean drama are evident in the shows, but are retained even more clearly in all four shows.
+Many elements of the 'formula' of Korean drama are evident in the shows but are retained even more clearly in all four shows.

-The shows mainly begin with a love that began at some point in the early childhood or teen years and continues on until adulthood, usually after a long separation.
+The shows mainly begin with a love that begins at some point in the early childhood or teen years and continues on until adulthood, usually after a long separation.
 This is slightly bent in the 3rd series as the main character's first loves are not the main characters, but still goes by 'first love' involving the heart of the main male character's first girlfriend having been transplanted onto the main female lead.

 The shows also seem to emphasize the scenery, making it into one of the main characters (the rice fields in Autumn, the lake in Winter, the tea garden in Summer and the island in Spring).

 The show also follows a pattern of having a 'third-wheel', the second male lead; and the jealous girl, the second female lead.
 There was also a 3rd 'couple' in each show, mostly to provide comic relief from the otherwise dreary situations presented in each show (leading to 3 couples- the leads, the second leads and the 'funny' couple).

 Also, all the characters in all the series have had the leads endure the disagreement of the parents of both leads.
 As for the soundtrack, main instrumental themes for all the series are known classics such as 'Romance' in Autumn, 'Moonlight Sonata' in Winter, 'Serenade' in Summer and 'Clementine' in Spring.